-As our nation’s most senior diplomat in his role as 70th United State Secretary of State, Mr. Pompeo helped to craft U.S. foreign policy based on our nation’s founding ideals that put America first.
-America became a massive energy exporter and a force for good in the Middle East with real peace cemented in the Abraham Accords.
-Mr. Pompeo placed special emphasis on renewing alliances with key allies, including India, Japan, Australia, and South Korea.
+As our nation’s most senior diplomat, Mr. Pompeo helped craft U.S. foreign policy based on our nation’s founding ideals, putting America first.
+America became a massive energy exporter and a force for good in the Middle East, cementing real peace through the work of the Abraham Accords.
+Mr. Pompeo placed particular emphasis on renewing alliances with key allies, including India, Japan, Australia, and South Korea.

 Mr. Pompeo’s time at the State Department marked the end of naïve engagement with the Chinese Communist Party, pulling back the curtain shielding the egregious acts of the CCP that threaten American jobs and freedoms.
-Mr. Pompeo focused efforts on calling out and punishing perpetrators of attacks on basic human dignity in places like Venezuela, North Korea, Iran, Nigeria, China and elsewhere.
-Mr. Pompeo also led a team that executed America’s largest ever global repatriation effort in the wake of the Covid-19 pandemic.
+He focused efforts on calling out and punishing perpetrators of attacks on basic human dignity in places like Venezuela, North Korea, Iran, Nigeria, China, and elsewhere.
+Mr. Pompeo also led a team that executed America’s largest-ever global repatriation effort in the wake of the Covid-19 pandemic.

 Prior to joining the Trump administration, Mr. Pompeo was serving in his fourth term as congressman from Kansas’ 4th District.
-He served on the House Intelligence Committee, as well as the Energy and Commerce Committee and House Select Benghazi Committee.
+He served on the House Intelligence Committee, Energy and Commerce Committee, and the House Select Benghazi Committee.

-Before serving in Congress, Mr. Pompeo spent a decade leading two manufacturing businesses in South Central Kansas.
-Mr. Pompeo founded Thayer Aerospace, where he served as CEO.
+Before serving in Congress, Mr. Pompeo spent a decade leading two manufacturing businesses in Wichita, Kansas.
+Mr. Pompeo founded Thayer Aerospace, a global supplier to the world’s leading commercial and military aircraft builders, serving as CEO.
 He later became president of Sentry International, an oilfield equipment manufacturing, distribution, and service company.

-Mr. Pompeo graduated first in his class at the United States Military Academy at West Point in 1986 and served as a cavalry officer patrolling the Iron Curtain before the fall of the Berlin Wall.
-He also served with the 2nd Squadron, 7th Cavalry in the US Army’s Fourth Infantry Division.
+After graduating first in his class at the United States Military Academy at West Point in 1986, Mr. Pompeo served as a cavalry officer patrolling the Iron Curtain before the fall of the Berlin Wall.
+He also served with the 2nd Squadron, 7th Cavalry in the U.S. Army’s Fourth Infantry Division.

-After leaving active duty, Mr. Pompeo graduated from Harvard Law School, where he was an editor of the Harvard Law Review.
-Immediately following law school, Mr. Pompeo worked as an attorney at Williams & Connolly.
+Once completing his active duty, Mr. Pompeo graduated from Harvard Law School, where he was an editor of the Harvard Law Review.
+Mr. Pompeo worked as an attorney at Williams & Connolly immediately following Harvard.